prabucki/210CT/README.md

 #Info

+Coventry University
+210 CT - Programming, Algorithms and Data Structures

-This repository is a collection of all my 210CT coursework submission pieces.
+This repository is a collection of all my 210CT coursework submission pieces, both Basic and Advanced level.

 #Weekly Guide